robhrt7/backbase-widget-dependencies-proposal/README.md

 ### 2. Install all client-side dependencies

-For installing **client-side dependencies** we use Bower API as well.
+For installing **client-side dependencies** we use Bower as well.
 As our items can (and will) have their own dependencies, we will get multiple `bower.json` file for each item:

 ```
 backbase-project
 ├─── bower.json
-├─── bb_components
+├─── bower_comonents
 │    └── widget-robert-todo
 │        └── bower.json
 │    └── some-bundle